 The steps

 Now let’s take marketing service and walk through migration steps together.
-While looking closely at the service, we can identify four main themes it’s responsible for: leads, messaging, tracking and campaigns.
+While looking closely at the service, we can identify four main themes it’s responsible for: leads, messaging, tracking, and campaigns.

 Now it’s time to eliminate coupling based on data.
-So, let’s see how our services map to data tables (in case of relational database).
+So, let’s see how our services map to data tables (in case of a relational database).

 We have one more check to do.
 If tracking leads and leads services are too chatty, that is an indicator of too tight coupling.
-We need to go back to refine services granularity and do one more iteration of splitting based on data.
+We need to go back to refine services’ granularity and do one more iteration of splitting based on data.

 Don’t forget that we got to deploy to production and route real traffic to our new tracking system.
 If possible, you may consider deploying to production more often, even some intermediary results.
-Note, that deployment to production and routing real traffic to new services are two separate tasks.
+Note that deployment to production and routing real traffic to new services are two separate tasks.
 You may exercise production deployment to get confidence in this process and not yet route real traffic to new services.
 However, the sooner you get real traffic hitting new services, the earlier you can get feedback and the cheaper it would be to change the course of action if any mistakes are revealed.

 Summary